The artsy hometown of internationally-acclaimed artist Yayoi Kusama is one of the best bases for journeying into the

 Drop by the Former Kaichi School—the oldest elementary school in Japan— for a look at late 19th century Western-inspired architecture and to see how students used to spend their days.
 If you're looking for a one-of-a-kind souvenir from your trip, the Agata no Mori Park hosts several craft fairs throughout the year.

 If you still have energy to spare for a night out on the town, look no further than the many dining and drinking spots that fill the streets between the station and the castle.
-The Old Rock Pub, an Irish-inspired watering hole offering Japanese-style fish and chips, is popular among the locals.
-Serious beer-lovers should head to the Matsumoto Brewery, whose taproom offers tiny size belies the superior taste of its brews.
+Serious beer-lovers should head to the Matsumoto Brewery, where the taproom's tiny size belies the superior taste of its brews.

 Nestled in the Northern Japan Alps , Kamikochi offers some of Japan's most splendid mountain scenery.
 The pure mountain air, stunning views, and blazing fall colors make it a must-visit for nature-lovers.
 With easy access to and from Matsumoto, it is a shared starting point for serious treks through the mountains, as well as relaxing day hikes along the crystal-clear Azusa River.